-Back Society » Development » [Photos] The Evolution of Bitexco in 25 Photos
+Back Society » Development » From the Ground up Into the Air: The Evolution of Bitexco in 25 Photos

 For this reason, you don't have to delve too far into the past to find a completely different view of Saigon.
-Just last year, the city's Tax Center was still a fully functional retail complex and you could make a left-hand turn on Nguyen Hue without having to drive halfway around District 1.
+Just last decade, the city's Tax Center was still a fully functional retail complex and the Quách Thị Trang Roundabout still hosted the central bus interchange.

 Perhaps the strongest example of this is the Bitexco Tower.
 Today, it's Saigon's most iconic modern building, but take a look at the city before 2010 and the lotus-shaped skyscraper is markedly absent from District 1, changing the landscape of downtown Saigon altogether and bringing us back to a moment in the city's history before the current skyscraper boom.